The Persistence of Neural Collapse Despite Low-Rank Bias: The deep unconstrained feature model

-This definition is useful since any diagonally superior matrix can attain arbitrarily small loss on the fit term of the CE loss function by setting its scale large enough.
-With this concept, we present the following theorem:
+This definition is useful because such matrices can achieve arbitrarily small loss in the fit term of our objective by setting the scale appropriately large.
+With this, we state the next theorem.